 While Barbara served as Chair for two years, the committee received two of the coveted TIPS Innovation awards.
-Barbara chaired and spoke at the committee's first Continuing Legal Education (CLE) program at the ABA Annual Meeting called "It's a Dog's Life: What Does Tort and Insurance Law Have to Say About It?"
-She served for two years as the Editor-in-Chief of the Animal Law Committee Newsletter, which she also created, and she published articles in ABA TIPS' The Brief, Tort Source and Tort Trial & Insurance Law Journal.
+Barbara chaired and spoke at the committee’s first continuing legal education program at the ABA Annual Meeting called “It’s a Dog’s Life: What Does Tort and Insurance Law Have to Say About It?”
+She served for two years as the Editor-in-Chief of the Animal Law Committee Newsletter, which she also created, and she published articles in ABA TIPS’ The Brief, Tort Source, and Tort Trial & Insurance Practice Law Journal.

-Others serving on this Committee included Epidemiologist Stephanie Ostrowski of the Center for Disease Control, Veterinarian and Lawyer Sarah Babcock of the U.S. Department of Homeland Security, Veterinarian Kevin Dennison, Emergency Program Manager of the United States Department of Agriculture (USDA) APHIS Animal Care, Melissa Rubin, Vice President, Field and Emergency Services of the Humane Society of the United States, Professor David Favre of Michigan State University Law School, and Ledy VanKavage, of Best Friends Animal Society.
+Others serving on this Committee included Epidemiologist Stephanie Ostrowski of the Center for Disease Control; Veterinarian and Lawyer Sarah Babcock of the U.S. Department of Homeland Security; Veterinarian Kevin Dennison; Vice President of the Field and Emergency Services of the Humane Society of the United States Melissa Rubin; Professor David Favre of Michigan State University Law School; and Ledy VanKavage of Best Friends Animal Society.

-Barbara also worked closely with Committee Vice Chairs Kristina Hancock of California and Assistant Attorney General Jim Carr of Colorado, who also is an ABA House of Delegates Representative who led the ABA effort with regard to the Tort Trial & Insurance Practice Section's sponsorship of the Federal Pets Evacuation and Transportation Standards Act (PETS Act).
+Barbara also worked closely with Committee Vice Chairs Kristina Hancock of California and Assistant Attorney General Jim Carr of Colorado, who also led the ABA effort with regard to TIPS’ sponsorship of the Federal Pets Evacuation and Transportation Standards Act (PETS Act).
 This led to the entire ABA supporting the congressional passage of the PETS Act.

-Barbara J. Gislason made a presentation on the main stage of the UIA's 55th Congress entitled Human Hybrids and Chimeras: Exploring the Implications of Biobanks and Pluripotent Cells With Regard to Species Integrity and National Security.
-This led to her being asked to serve as President of the UIA's Biotechnology Law Working Group and to serve on the UIA's Board of Directors.
+Barbara J. Gislason made a presentation on the main stage of the UIA’s 55th Congress entitled Human Hybrids and Chimeras: Exploring the Implications of Biobanks and Pluripotent Cells With Regard to Species Integrity and National Security.
+She is the past President of the UIA’s Biotechnology Law Commission and served on the UIA’s Board of Directors.